auth0/docs/articles/libraries/lock-android/index.md

 ## Requirements

 Android API level 15+ is required in order to use Lock's UI.
-If you intend to create your own API and just call Auth0 API via the `com.auth0.android:auth0:1.1.0`, the minimum required API level is also 15+.
+If you intend to create your own UI and just call Auth0 API via the [Auth0.Android library](https://github.com/auth0/Auth0.Android), the minimum required API level is also 15+.

 ## Installation